NET WORTH: $100 million, estimated

 GLOBAL DEVELOPMENT & HUMANITARIAN CAUSES: The Gere Foundation describes itself as a "a small grant-giving organization" which supports groups "dedicated to the cultural preservation of Tibet; to providing HIV/AIDS care, research and treatment and to those organizations addressing human rights violations throughout the world.
 "The Gere Foundation contributes directly to the Tibet Fund, supporting the Dalai Lama and the Tibetan community-in-exile.
 The foundation's grant recipients include the International Campaign for Tibet and Students for a Free Tibet, "a global grassroots network of students and activists working in solidarity with the Tibetan people for human rights and freedom."

 The Gere Foundation also contributes to other humanitarian causes.
-Amnesty International and Human Rights Watch have received support.
-Oxfam America, International Red Cross, and Doctors Without Borders have been supported for their work in famine and disaster relief.
-Sums have also gone to the J/P Haitian Relief Organization, a nonprofit founded by Sean Penn in response to the January 2010 earthquake in Haiti.
+Grantees include Amnesty International and Human Rights Watch.
+Oxfam America, International Red Cross, and Doctors Without Borders received support for their work in famine and disaster relief.
+Grants also supported the J/P Haitian Relief Organization, a nonprofit founded by Sean Penn in response to the January 2010 earthquake in Haiti.

-HOMELESSNESS: Richard Gere recently played a homeless man in a film.
-He's spoken at the National Conference on Ending Homelessness in Washington, D.C. and supported outfits such as City Harvest, a nonprofit that feeds some 1.4 million New Yorkers every year.
+HOMELESSNESS: In 2015, Richard Gere played a homeless man the film Time Out of Mind.
+He has spoken at the National Conference on Ending Homelessness in Washington, D.C. and supported organizations such as City Harvest, a nonprofit that feeds some 1.4 million New Yorkers every year.
 Gere contributed to a 2013 event that raised $3 million for City Harvest.

 LOOKING AHEAD: While Gere's main philanthropic focus is advocacy for the people of Tibet, he clearly has other interests, as well.
 Less clear is how much wealth he has to put behind his causes going forward.
 The Gere Foundation does not accept unsolicited proposals or materials.